Metrics: defining and joining tables¶

 system.information_schema.referential_constraints(the FK declarations themselves), andsystem.information_schema.key_column_usage(the column-pair mapping for each FK).

-When you save a metric with one or more joined tables, DataHub:
+When you save a metric with one or more joined tables, Datahub:

 - Generates one